k2view-academy/K2View-Academy/academy/Training_Level_1/05_LU_Enhancements/03_LU_Enhancements_Functions_flow.md

 Using the CustomerLU data viewer, retrieve the LUI with the following 1123, 1125 and 1472 IDs:

-    1. How many distinct lines are associated with the Luci in the Contract table?
+    1. How many distinct lines are associated with the LUI in the Contract table?

     2. How many lines are associated to a 5G/LTE offer and how many match the international standard format for US numbers?
          +1-xxx-xxx-xxxx (disregard the parenthesis and minus signs)